How to offload unused apps on iPhone and free up storage

 Can I manage apps offloading feature?

 iOS lets you control whether apps are offloaded automatically or manually.
 When Offload Unused Apps is enabled, iOS removes apps you haven’t used recently when storage runs low.
-It prioritizes larger apps, and those opened less frequently, ensuring you have space when needed.
+It prioritizes larger apps and those opened less frequently, ensuring you have space when needed.

 But automatic offloading isn’t ideal for everyone.
 If you rely on travel, banking, or work apps or don’t always have access to Wi-Fi, you may want to disable this feature and offload apps manually instead.
 This way, you decide which apps are removed while keeping important ones accessible.

+We explained how to turn on automatic app offloading above in step 2.
 Once this is enabled, iOS will automatically offload apps you haven't used in a while, but all your app data will remain intact for when you reinstall them.

 How to disable offload apps on iPhone?